digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 * Deploy
 * Operations Support

 However, Daml applications differ significantly in architecture, as cross-organizational workflows and state are explicitly defined in Daml code.
-This requires specific considerations during each phase to account for these differences.
+This requires specific considerations during each facet to account for these differences.

 .. image:: images/design-dev-test.png
    :alt: Iterative feedback loop of design, development, and testing facets as described below.
    :align: center

 Note that the SDLC of a Daml application is not a linear process.
 In particular, the facets of design, develop, and test are not sequential but part of a dynamic, iterative process.
 These facets operate in a feedback loop, where the outcomes of one facet, such as testing, frequently lead back to adjustments in design or development.
-This iterative approach ensures continuous refinement and validation of the solution until it satisfies the required standards and objectives.
+This iterative approach ensures continuous refinement and validation of the solution until it satisfies the requirements.

 1. Design
 =========